High5Apps/organize-backend/README.md

 2. Format the SD card (if needed)
     1. Open Disk Utility
     2. If the SD card isn’t FAT32 formatted, erase and reformat it to FAT32
-3. Flash the Raspbian image onto the SD card (and optionally enable WiFi)
+3. Flash the Raspbian image onto the SD card
-    - To optionally use an insecure but easy-to-type password, use `INSECURE=true`
     ```sh
     bin/flash ~/Downloads/2024-03-15-raspios-bookworm-arm64-lite.img
     ```
 4. Set up the physical Raspberry Pi
     1. Insert the SD card into the Raspberry Pi
-    2. Connect an Ethernet cable to the Raspberry Pi (optional if WiFi is enabled)
+    2. Connect an Ethernet cable to the Raspberry Pi
     3. Connect the power cable to the Raspberry Pi
     4. Turn on the Raspberry Pi
 5. Bootstrap the Raspberry Pi's software